SalmaaZahraa19/SalmaaZahraa19/README.md

 <br>
 <p>let me introduce myself</p>
 <p>Hi!
 My name is Salma Az Zahra, and I'm an Informatics student at El Rahma High School of Computer Science.
 I love the world of technology, especially things related to coding, design, and foreign languages.</p>
+<p>I'm the type of person who loves learning new things.
+For me, new experiences are like leveling up in a game — the more I learn, the more my skills improve!✨</p>
 <ul>
 <li>✨ Nyoba hal baru (termasuk eksperimen coding kecil-kecilan)</li>
 <li>💻 Coding</li>